aldrinbrillante/aldrinbrillante/README.md

 - 🔭 I love learning new concepts in all aspects of life
 - 🌱 I’m environment friendly
 - 👯 I enjoy working in teams! (or by myself if needed)
-- 🥅  2021 Goals: Get a full time job in Big Tech ✅
+- 🥅  2022 Goals: Read at least one book a month 🥅
 - ⚡ Fun fact: I love solving coding problems! #AlwaysLearning 👨🏻‍💻

 ### Repo Passion Project Index 🏆